OpenTermsArchive/deployment/README.md

 ## Usage

-Once installed, the playbook `deploy` allows to set up the two main Open Terms Archive applications: [Engine](https://github.com/OpenTermsArchive/engine) and [Federated API](https://github.com/OpenTermsArchive/federated-api).
+Once installed, the playbook `deploy` allows to set up the two main Open Terms Archive applications: [Engine](https://github.com/OpenTermsArchive/engine) and [Federation API](https://github.com/OpenTermsArchive/federation-api).

 The playbook can be executed using the `ansible-playbook` command-line tool: